NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Ghost Charge (Major).md

 These spring-loaded metal canisters contain a mixture of chemicals and salts that drain and disintegrate nearby undead creatures.

 A _ghost charge_ gives a +3 item bonus to attack rolls, deals 4d8 vitality damage and 4 vitality splash damage, though as usual for vitality damage, this damage harms only undead and creatures with void healing.
-A primary target that takes damage from a _ghost charge_ becomes [[Conditions/Enfeebled|Enfeebled 2]] until the start of your next turn.
+A primary target that takes damage from a _ghost charge_ becomes [[Enfeebled|Enfeebled 2]] until the start of your next turn.

 _Ghost charges_ are designed to explode even on contact with a spiritual substance, making them ideal for damaging incorporeal undead.